The mobile channel has been building steam for several years now:

 - Mobile traffic has grown nearly 100% in just the last year, according to Statcounter.

 - There are 156 million smartphones in the U.S., increasing by 24% annually, according to comScore.

 - 80% of the time consumers spending shopping on their devices is through an app, reported comScore.

 - Consumers will make $87 billion in purchases from mobile devices this year alone, noted Forrester Research.

 Mobile has become part of our daily routine — from booking travel, to finding restaurants, or just getting directions to the nearest coffee shop.
 Basically, we use our smartphones for just about everything.

-Testing and optimization simply isn’t just for the web anymore.
-Testing can determine where mobile web and app users are losing interest as well as what mobile users like and don’t like.
-Testing can also provide the in-depth data on how much time users spend on your mobile website or app, and where it can be improved.
+A/B testing and optimization simply isn’t just for the web anymore.
+A/B testing can determine where mobile web and app users are losing interest as well as what mobile users like and don’t like.
+A/B testing can also provide the in-depth data on how much time users spend on your mobile website or app, and where it can be improved.
 This knowledge helps companies deliver an enhanced mobile experience which in turn drives engagement, resulting in better conversions and revenue.

 For example, two alternate product images, plus two alternate headlines, plus two alternate product copy versions create a total of 27 possible combinations (including the original control versions).